AnyChart/docs.anychart.com/Common_Settings/UI_Controls/Chart_Editor.md

 ## Rendering

 Chart editor is rendered using {api:anychart.ui#chartEditorDialog}chartEditorDialog(){api} method that returns {api:anychart.ui.chartEditor.Dialog}anychart.ui.chartEditor.Dialog{api} instance.
+After initialization of editor you either need to create it in DOM using {api:anychart.ui.chartEditor.Dialog#render}render(){} method, or assign a container which will become the editor using {api:anychart.ui.chartEditor.Dialog#decorate}decorate(){} method.

-You need to make dialog visible in order to see it, use {api:anychart.ui.chartEditor.Dialog#visible}visible(){} method for that.
+After that you need to make dialog visible in order to see it, use {api:anychart.ui.chartEditor.Dialog#visible}visible(){} method for that.

 ```
 editor = anychart.ui.chartEditorDialog();
 // render editor on the page
 editor.render();
+// alternatively, render to the element on the page
+// editor.decorate(document.getElementById("container"));

 // show editor
 editor.visible(true);
 ```